 For every point the price of the instrument moves in your favour, you gain multiples of the number of CFD units you have bought or sold.
 For every point the price moves against you, you will make a loss.
-Please remember that losses can exceed your deposits.

 Spread: When trading CFDs you must pay the spread, which is the difference between the buy and sell price.
 You enter a buy trade using the buy price quoted and exit using the sell price.
 The narrower the spread, the less the price needs to move in your favour before you start to make a profit, or if the price moves against you, a loss.
 We offer consistently competitive spreads.

 Holding costs: at the end of each trading day (at 5pm New York time), any positions open in your account may be subject to a charge called a 'holding cost'.
 The holding cost can be positive or negative depending on the direction of your position and the applicable holding rate.